quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Security and privacy considerations {#privacy}

-Modern protocols such as QUIC ({{!RFC9000}}) take pains to encrypt a large part of their wire image, leading to generally strong privacy and security characteristics, especially considering monster-in-the-middle threat models.
-A generalized, plaintext logging scheme such as qlog by its nature undoes some of these characteristics to make (parts of) the protocols observable again.
-This is needed for a variety of use cases such as (live) operational insight, implementation debuggability or research, but carries inherent security and privacy risks, especially if qlog data can be correlated with other data sources.
-As such, qlog operators and implementers should be aware of these risks inherent in logging, storing, using, and in some cases purposefully disclosing potentially sensitive information as part of qlog data.
+Protocols such as TLS {{!RFC8446}} and QUIC {{!RFC9000}} provide varying degrees of secure protection for the wire image {{?RFC8546}}.
+There is inevitably tension between security and observability, when logging can reveal aspects of the wire image, that would ordinarily be protected.
+This tension equally applies to any privacy considerations that build on security properties, especially if data can be correlated across data sources.

+qlog operators and implementers should be mindful of the security and privacy risks inherent in handling qlog data.
+This includes but is not limited to logging, storing, or using the data.
+Data might be considered as non-sensitive, potentially-sensitive, or sensitive; applying the considerations in this section may produce different risks depending on the nature of the data itself, or its handling.
+However, in many cases the largest risk factors arise from data that can be considered as potenially-sensitive or sensitive.

-A non-exhaustive list of potentially sensitive fields in qlog data include:
+The following is a non-exhaustive list of such fields and types of data that can be carried in qlog data:

-* IP addresses and transport protocol port numbers, which can be used to identify individual connections, endpoints and potentially users.
+* IP addresses and transport protocol port numbers, which can be used to uniquely identify individual connections, endpoints, and potentially users.

-* QUIC Connection IDs and contents of NEW_CONNECTION_ID frames, which can be used to identify and track users across geographical networks {{!RFC9000}}.
+* Session, Connection, or User identifiers which can be used to correlate nominally separate contexts.
+For example, QUIC Connection IDs can be used to identify and track users across geographical networks {{Section 9.5 of !RFC9000}}).

+* Stored State which can be used to correlate individual connections or sessions over time.
+Examples include QUIC address validation and retry tokens, TLS session tickets, and HTTP cookies.

-* Accurate event timestamps, event counts, packet and frame sizes, which can be used with other data sources (e.g., encrypted packet captures) to correlate qlog data to a specific connection or user.
+* Decryption keys, passwords, and tokens which can be used with other data sources (e.g., captures of encrypted packets) to correlate qlog data to a specific connection or user or leak additional information.
+Examples include TLS decryption keys and HTTP-level API access or authorization tokens.

-* Token values, which can contain address validation details and previous connection information which could allow correlation of multiple connections.

-* TLS (decryption) keys, which can be used with other data sources (e.g., encrypted packet captures) to correlate qlog data to a specific connection or user or leak additional information.
+* Data that can be used to correlate qlogs to other data sources (e.g., captures of encrypted packets).
+Examples include high-resolution event timestamps or inter-event timings, event counts, packet and frame sizes.

 * Full or partial, encrypted or plaintext raw packet and frame payloads (e.g., HTTP Field values, HTTP response data, TLS SNI field values), which can contain other sensitive information.
-In qlog, these are typically (but not exclusively) contained in fields of the RawInfo type (see {{raw-info}}). qlog users should be particularly hesitant to include this information in all but the most stringent conditions.

 The simplest and most extreme form of protection against abuse of this information is the complete deletion of a given field, which is equivalent to